 Still want to include students in a mailing if they only have a permanent address?
 The "Active Address" export block exports the overall rank 1 address.

 - After running the query, select the output of Mail Merge Word Document.

 - Select Export and setup merge as the action.

-- Select Choose File and open the Microsoft Word document that was previously prepared.
+- Open the Microsoft Word document that was previously prepared.

 - Click Finish and Merge.
 This will produce a Word document that can be printed.

 The first time you use the Mail Merge Word Document output on your computer, you will be prompted to install Slate Desktop, which enables integration with desktop hardware and software.
-It is necessary to install Slate Desktop to export a query directly to a Mail Merge document.
+Slate Desktop must be installed to export a query directly to a mail merge document.

 - After adding merge fields to your Microsoft Word document, save a new copy of this document.

 - Upload this new document into the Mail Merge section of the query and delete the previously used document.